Crews Recover Body Of 31-Year-Old NJ Man Carried Into Sewer Pipe By Flood Waters

 Officials have identified the body of a man who was killed after being swept into a storm drain in Central Jersey flood waters Wednesday as a 31-year-old Edison man.

-The body was Dhanush Reddy was recovered Thursday morning from the 36-inch pipe in a wooded area on the1300 block of Centennial Avenue in Piscataway, officials said.
+The body of Dhanush Reddy was recovered Thursday morning from the 36-inch pipe in a wooded area on the1300 block of Centennial Avenue in Piscataway, officials said.

 The pipe goes from under Stelton Road in South Plainfield to Piscataway.